jemma-mg/Girl-Hackathon_Ideathon/README.md

 4. The circuit would purely be a combinational logic.
 5. All internal nodes in the circuit would be named as : "net_<alphanumeric string>"
 6. Each input ( A / B / C / D ) would be utilized only once in the circuit.

+## Algorithm
+1. Start
+2. Read the input files
+3. Identify the node with fault and assign the complement value, i.e, for SA0 assign value at node as 1 and vice versa.
+4. Propogate this complement value to output
+5. Identify the input vectors to obtain the complemented output.
+6. Write the input vector and expected value of output to confirm the fault to output file.
+7. Stop